Help with Search courses

 • describe theories of behavior change;

-• explain evidence base for Motivational Interviewing;
+• explain the evidence base for Motivational Interviewing;

 • list the components of Motivational Interviewing, including the Spirit of MI and the skills; and

-• define the concept of “Change Talk” as it relates to their own professions
+• define the concept of “Change Talk” as it relates to their own professions.

 Risk, Crisis, and Emergency Communication